 (a) vehicles in the field; and

 (b) the capability to analyse and detect cyber threats, vulnerabilities and cyber-attacks from vehicle data and vehicle logs.
-The capability shall respect the privacy rights of vehicle owners and drivers, particularly with respect to consent.
+This capability shall respect the privacy rights of vehicle owners and drivers, particularly with respect to consent.

 1.1.5.
 The management system for cyber security shall manage cyber security related dependencies that may exist with contracted suppliers, service providers or manufacturer’s sub-organizations.
 (7.2.2.5.)